Rio Ferdinand: West Ham United

 Originally scouted by Frank Lampard, Ferdinand progressed through the youth-team ranks, earning a professional contract and a place in the first-team squad in the process.
 On 5 May 1996, he made his senior team debut, as he came on as a substitute for Tony Cottee in the Hammers' last game of the season, a 1–1 home draw against Sheffield Wednesday.
+On 1 February 1997, Ferdinand scored his first goal for West Ham, in his sixth appearance for the club, scoring in a 2–1 loss against Blackburn Rovers.
+In doing so, Ferndinand became the youngest player, aged 18 and 86 days, to score for West Ham in the Premier League.
 During the summer of 1997, Manchester United made enquires about Ferdinand before they turned to Henning Berg after West Ham rejected any sale.

 During the 1997–98 season, Ferdinand won the Hammer of the Year award at the young age of 19.

-AFC Bournemouth
+AFC Bournemouth (loan)

 In November 1996, Ferdinand joined AFC Bournemouth on loan.
 He made his debut on 9 November in a 1–1 away draw against Blackpool.
 He played 10 games for Bournemouth before returning to West Ham in January 1997.